Why and how does the Investment and Growth Reserve contribute to the region’s economic development?

 - All projects’ will be assessed for funding eligibility against a business case assessment tool.

-What is to be the assessment criteria?
+What is the Assessment Process?

 What is the quantum of funding available?